sletz/pd-faustgen/README.md

 #### Linux

-Either just `make install` or `cmake --install . --prefix /usr` (depending on whether you have Pd under /usr/local or /usr) should hopefully do the trick.
+Either just `sudo make install` or `sudo cmake --install . --prefix /usr` (depending on whether you have Pd under /usr/local or /usr) should hopefully do the trick.
+This will do a system-wide installation.
+You can also do a personal installation if you perform a staged install as described below and manually copy the faustgen2~ folder to some directory Pd searches for externals (such as ~/pd-externals).

 #### Mac